Skip to Content

 How do Squirrels Communicate?

-Squirrels do not just use vocal sounds when they want to pass a message to other squirrels.
+Squirrels do not just use vocalizations when they want to pass a message to other squirrels.
 They also use different ways of communicating.

 Squirrels chatter their teeth when they want to portray hostility.
 It is a warning sign for the threat to back off.
 The squirrel may attack and bite the intruder if the predator does not.

-The second way of communicating is through the wagging of the tail.
+The second way of communicating is by wagging their tail.
 This can mean a couple of things, one of which is to indicate a predator’s presence.
 On other occasions, the squirrel may have found something good to eat and does not want to share it with other squirrels.
 It will wag its tail to signal to counterparts to stay away.

 Squirrels will also stomp their feet.
-This is another warning to a predator, and at this time, the squirrel is alert and ready to fight.
+This is another warning to a predator, and shows that the squirrel is alert and ready to fight.

 Why are Squirrels Considered a Nuisance?

-Squirrels are better off living in their natural habitat than in your home.
+Squirrels are better off living in their natural habitat than in our homes.
 There is nothing wrong with attracting them to the garden, but they can become very destructive if they infest your home.
-Aside from causing significant damage to your attic, they can also be very noisy.
+They can cause significant damage to your attic, and can also be very noisy.
 If you want some tips on how to get rid of pests in your home, I have written an article on this here.

 Flying squirrels are most active at night and will likely give you a sleepless night should they find a haven in your home.
-They tend to move around a lot, and screeching sounds can be heard.
+They tend to move around a lot, and while normally quiet, seem to screech a lot when inside.

-Other squirrels may keep chirping or barking as they try to communicate with other squirrels.
+Squirrels in the home will often chirp or bark to communicate with other squirrels.
 The best thing to do in this case is to remove the squirrels.
 Squirrels are vocal creatures by nature and must be removed as soon as possible.

 How Do You Know If You Have Squirrels In Your House?

-If you have squirrels, then they will typically nest in the attic.
-The sound will generally be the first you hear of them.
+If there are squirrels in your house, they will typically nest in the attic.
+Their noise will generally be the first you know they are there.
 If you hear scurrying noises or scratching, this may be your first indication that squirrels have started nesting up there.
 It may be a squirrel if you hear an animal gnawing, rubbing, or scraping sounds.

 High-pitched squeaking sounds are the most common sounds from squirrels in your home.
 Squirrels will nest using various materials, including leaves, twigs, small branches, insulation, and anything else they can find in your attic.